dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
 * what we used for bloggy
-* transfer some state -> remote to client
+* transfer some state -> from remote server to client
 * where state is data from server
 * some conflicting opinions
 * api -> on the web